JaapSingh/ProfessionalRecorder/README.md

 # ProfessionalRecorder
-An Android App that provides enhanced recording capabilities
+An Android App that provides enhanced recording capabilities.
+Currently finalizing backend and desiginig frontend of the application